 Warning Status Indicator: This yellow lamp is lit whenever the control detects a warning condition.
 After the condition is corrected, warning indicators can be reset by pressing the Fault Acknowledge/Reset button.
-(It is not necessary to stop the generator set.)
+(Majority of faults can be reset without stopping the generator set.)
 In auto mode, warning indicators can also be reset by cycling the remote reset input after the condition is corrected.